Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Kyle Tucker At The Plate

-- Tucker has had an RBI in 54 games this year (42.2%), including 27 multi-RBI outings (21.1%).
-He has also driven in three or more of his team's runs in nine contests.
+- Tucker has driven home a run in 54 games this year (41.9%), including more than one RBI in 20.9% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.